mgallotrac/hackathon2024/README.md

 Participants are encouraged to utilize these resource for experimentation and the development of their projects.

+## Hackathon Themed Tracks

+### AI & Data

+Leverage the power of AI to enable non-technical users to extract value from operational datasets.

+### Computer Vision

+Utilise computer vision technology to extract meaningful insights from image data, enabling rapid analysis and interpretation for enhanced decision-making and situational awareness across various applications and industries.

+### API Integrations

+Combine a variety of existing public API functionality to generate new and meaningful utility greater than the sum of the parts.

+### Gamification

+Leverage elements of game principles and design in non-game contexts to encourage the desired behaviour or outcome and rewarding those behaviours

+### iAccelerate Business Plan

+Create a business plan outlining a vision for a company which can tackle a specific societal problem by submission time day 2.

 ### Some context on Allotrac

 Allotrac is a cloud-based transport management software designed for the logistics and transportation industry.
 It offers a range of features to streamline operations, enhance visibility, and optimize efficiency in managing fleets, drivers, jobs, and compliance requirements.
 Some of the key features typically associated with Allotrac include: